49ers top Saints 13-0, first to blank New Orleans since 2001

 Saints: CB P.J.
 Williams (knee) got hurt in the first half.

-49ers: RB Elijah Mitchell left the game in third quarter with a knee injury and didn’t return. … OL Spence Burford (ankle) also left in the second half and didn’t return.
+49ers: RB Elijah Mitchell left the game in third quarter with a possible sprained MCL. … OL Spence Burford sprained his ankle in the second half and didn’t return.

 UP NEXT